renesas/iot-reference-rx/README.md

 * CLI task cannot run after starting the demo to avoid the SCI conflict.
 * This demo doesn't support with OTA and Fleet Provisioning.
 * The following macros are not supported by this source code.
+  If you build the macros below, a build error will occur.
   `LFS_NO_MALLOC`
   `LFS_THREADSAFE`
-  If you build the above macros, a build error will occur.
 * Limitations on the xGetMQTTAgentState() function
   In the following case, the xGetMQTTAgentState() function for monitoring the communication status returns the state of established MQTT connection with AWS (`MQTT_AGENT_STATE_CONNECTED`) without detecting the disconnection:
 The hook function *1 is called by occuring an error of a TCP_Sockets API *2 (disconnection with AWS) inner the xGetMQTTAgentState(), then this hook restores the connection to established state.